Murphy v. National Collegiate Athletic Association: Opinion of the Court

-The court then outlined the three types of preemption, illustrated with cases.
+The Court then outlined the three types of preemption, which it illustrated with cases.
 In Mutual Pharmaceutical Co. v.
 Bartlett, an example of conflict preemption, federal law enacted under Congress' Commerce Clause authority prohibited generic drug manufacturers from changing the composition or labeling of drugs approved by the Federal Drug Administration, thus state tort law could not force or hold liable a generic drug manufacturer for adding additional information to the FDA-approved label.
 Express preemption "operates in essentially the same way, but this is often obscured by the language used by Congress in framing preemption provisions."
 The court illustrated express preemption with Morales v.
 Trans World Airlines concerning a provision of the Airline Deregulation Act that used language that seemed directed to the states and similar to the issue in Murphy:

 Field preemption, the third type of preemption, occurs when federal regulation of a "'field' of regulation [is] so comprehensive[] that it has left no room for supplementary state legislation."
-The court noted that even it used the same sort of abbreviated description as Congress has done in express preemption, such as involved in Morales, in a 2015 case where the court described field preemption: "Congress has forbidden the State to take action in the field that the federal statute pre-empts."
+The Court noted that even it used the same sort of abbreviated description as Congress has done in express preemption, such as involved in Morales, in a 2015 case in which the Court described field preemption: "Congress has forbidden the State to take action in the field that the federal statute pre-empts."
 However, "in substance, field preemption does not involve congressional commands to the States", but "like all other forms of preemption, it concerns a clash between a constitutional exercise of Congress's legislative power and conflicting state law."
-The court then explained why preemption was not applicable to the PASPA provision prohibiting states from authorizing sports betting:
+The Court then explained why preemption was not applicable to the PASPA provision prohibiting states from authorizing sports betting:

 A question posed by the majority opinion was over the current severability doctrine employed by the Supreme Court at the time of this decision.
-Under this doctrine, if the Court finds a portion of the law passed by Congress is deemed unconstitutional, they must review all other aspects of that law based on the intent of Congress to determine if some or all of the law must be deemed unconstitutional.
-Alito and the five other justices that joined his opinion, excluding Breyer, believed §§ 3701(1) was unseverable from the remaining language of PASPA, and declared the law unconstitutional.
+Under this doctrine, if the Court finds a portion of the law passed by Congress is deemed unconstitutional, it must review all other aspects of that law based on the intent of Congress to determine if some or all of the law must be deemed unconstitutional.
+Alito and the five other justices that joined his opinion, excluding Breyer, believed that §§ 3701(1) was unseverable from the remaining language of PASPA and declared the law unconstitutional.

 Concurrences and dissent

-In a concurrence, Justice Thomas affirmed that the use of the severability doctrine was the right course of action in this decision, but postulated that the Court should revisit this doctrine since it often requires hypothesizing the intent of Congress.
-Justice Breyer, in his own written opinion, disagreed with Alito's opinion related to severability, believing the rest of the law could remain.
-Justice Ruth Bader Ginsburg wrote the dissenting opinion, joined by Justice Sonia Sotomayor and in part by Breyer.
-Justice Ginsburg wrote that the decision to overturn all of PASPA was excessive, and based on the desire to legalize sports betting.
+In a concurrence, Justice Thomas affirmed that the use of the severability doctrine was the right course of action in the decision but postulated that the Court should revisit this doctrine since it often requires hypothesizing the intent of Congress.
+Justice Breyer, in his own written opinion, disagreed with Alito's opinion related to severability and believed that the rest of the law could remain.
+Justice Ruth Bader Ginsburg wrote the dissenting opinion, joined by Justice Sonia Sotomayor and in part by Breyer, which stated that the decision to overturn all of PASPA was excessive and was based on the desire to legalize sports betting.